kingparra/hpfp/09_-_lists/questions.rst

 https://www.imn.htwk-leipzig.de/~waldmann/etc/untutorial/list-or-not-list/

-How are updates to lists handled with regards to referential transparency?
+**How are updates to lists handled with regards to referential transparency?**

+..
+Check Intro to FP through LC, Chapter 1 for some hints.

 Under which circumstances are lists slow?